 Hybrid clubs are becoming more popular for the average golfer because they’re easier to hit and add distance to your shots.
-A lot of people have been replacing their long irons with hybrids, but the big question is, which hybrid replaces what iron.
+A lot of people have been replacing their long irons with hybrids, but the big question is, which hybrid replaces which iron?

 I always assumed that a 4 hybrid would replace a 4 iron, but some people said that wasn’t true.
 The length of the club, the size of the head, and the center of gravity all impact how the club performs.

-What I wanted to do was compare each hybrid to see what iron they’d replace.
+I wanted to compare each hybrid to see what iron they’d replace.
 Mainly, I just wanted to see what the differences were in terms of distance.
 Let’s jump into the results.

 Hybrid vs Iron Distance Chart

 To get these numbers, I took 5 shots with each club and recorded the distance.
 The numbers above are the average distances I got with each club.
 All of my poor shots were included as well because I think it’s an important thing to take into account.

 I’ve read a number of articles that did a similar test to this.
 One of them said that hybrids will go 8-12 yards more than the same iron.
 Another said that hybrids are 4-5 yards longer.
 Mine was pretty much in the middle, so I was glad to see that.